MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## <a name="cluster-support"></a> Are clusters supported as sources or destinations?

-Storage Migration Service does not currently migrate between Clusters in the GA release of WIndows Server 2019.
-Cluster support will come in a future release of the Storage Migration Service.
+Storage Migration Service does not currently migrate between Clusters in Windows Server 2019.
+We plan to add cluster support in a future release of the Storage Migration Service.

 ## <a name="local-principals"></a> Do local groups and local users migrate?

-Storage Migration Service does not currently migrate local users or local groups in the GA release of WIndows Server 2019.
-Local user and local group migration support will come in a future release of the Storage Migration Service.
+Storage Migration Service does not currently migrate local users or local groups in Windows Server 2019.
+We plan to add local user and local group migration support in a future release of the Storage Migration Service.

 ## <a name="domain-controller"></a> Is domain controller migration supported?

-Storage Migration Service does not currently migrate domain controllers the GA release of WIndows Server 2019.
+Storage Migration Service does not currently migrate domain controllers in Windows Server 2019.
 As a workaround, as long as you have more than one domain controller in the Active Directory domain, demote the domain controller before migrating it, then promote the destination after cut over completes.
-Domain controller migration support will come in a future release of the Storage Migration Service.
+We plan to add domain controller migration support in a future release of the Storage Migration Service.

 ## <a name="share-attributes"></a> What attributes are migrated by the Storage Migration Service?